Chapter 12 Bankruptcy

 Eligibility for Individuals and Married Couples

-Only one person or married couple can file for Chapter 12 (you and a business partner cannot file together).
+Only one person or a married couple can file for Chapter 12.
+You and a business partner cannot file together.
 Other eligibility requirements include:

 • You or your relatives must actively engage in farming or commercial fishing

-• 50% or more of your total income must have come from farming or fishing in the previous year
+• 50% or more of your total income must have come from farming or 80% or more from fishing in the previous year

-A corporation or partnership may be eligible to file for Chapter 12 bankruptcy if it is closely held by a family and does not have publicly traded stock.
+A corporation or partnership may be eligible to file for Chapter 12 bankruptcy if a family holds it and does not have publicly traded stock.
 Other requirements include:

-1. One family (or a group of relatives) needs to own more than half the stock or equity
+• One family or a group of relatives must own more than half the stock or equity

-2. One family (or a group of relatives) must be the workers or on the staff at the farming or fishing operation.
-They can't own from afar and have it managed or worked by others.
+• One family or a group of relatives must work at the farming or fishing operation or be on the staff.
+They can't own it afar and have it managed or worked by others.

-3. 80% of more of the company's value must be in assets related to farming or fishing.
-Examples are boats, equipment, buildings, etc.
+• 80% or more of the company's value must be in assets related to farming or fishing.
+Examples are boats, equipment, or buildings

-To qualify for Chapter 12, you must receive regular annual income from your family-owned or family-run fishing or farming operation (this can be seasonal).
+To qualify for Chapter 12, you must receive regular annual income from your family-owned or family-run fishing or farming operation.
+At least 50% of your gross income must be from the family business.
+This may be an average of the prior two or three tax years for farmers.
+The income can be seasonal.

 The income requirement is necessary to ensure your yearly income is stable.
-This helps during the reorganization and repayment phase because you can accurately predict what you can make in a year.
+It helps during the reorganization and repayment phase because you can predict with accuracy what you can make in a year.
 This allows you to make each payment.

 Other Eligibility Considerations